ameen95195/Brainnest-Python/Caesar Cracker/README.md

 This is an Caesar cipher cracker project
-# The goal of this project is to hack messages encrypted with Caesar cipher method
+# The goal of this project is to hack messages encrypted by Caesar cipher method

 #instructions to run the project